WebGL 02: "Movement and Color"

 MovingShape class (app logic)

-I'm not going to spend a lot of time covering this because it's not really graphics related, other than holding a reference to the VAO of the shape to be drawn and the number of vertices it contains.
+I'm not going to spend a lot of time covering this because it's not really graphics related, other than holding a reference to the VAO of the shape that will be drawn with this one.

 class MovingShape {